-- Reentry Housing Program: In partnership with the Tennessee Department of Correction, THDA offers a payment program to support transitional housing for ex-offenders. - Emergency Solutions Grants: Grants for organizations that provide housing assistance to those who are homeless or are at-risk of homelessness. - Tennessee Housing Trust Fund: A program that earmarks proceeds from THDA mortgage loan programs to provide grants to rehabilitate and rebuild housing for very low- and low-income, elderly, and special needs households.
-This fund finances the following activities: - Competitive Grants and Challenge Grants: Initiatives that provide seed funding and grants up to \$500,000 to nonprofits and municipal agencies to address critical housing needs. - Support to Habitat for Humanity: Annual grants to local affiliates for home construction projects. - Rebuild and Recover: Grants provided to local governments to help homeowners recover and rebuild after natural disasters. - Appraisal Gap Program: Program that helps stabilize property values by providing nonprofit housing agencies with grants up to \$20,000 to help cover the gap between the cost to build and the appraised residential value. - Emergency Repair Program: THDA provides grants to various organizations that repair and replace essential infrastructure for low-income, elderly or disabled homeowners.
+- Reentry Housing Program: In partnership with the Tennessee Department of Correction, THDA offers a payment program to support transitional housing for ex-offenders. - Emergency Solutions Grants: Grants for organizations that provide housing assistance to those who are homeless or at-risk of homelessness. - Tennessee Housing Trust Fund: A program that provides grants to rehabilitate and rebuild housing for very low- and low-income, elderly, and special needs households.
+This fund finances the following activities: - Competitive Grants and Challenge Grants: Initiatives that provide seed funding and grants up to \$500,000 to nonprofits and municipal agencies to address critical housing needs. - Support to Habitat for Humanity: Annual grants to local affiliates for home construction projects. - Rebuild and Recover: Grants to local governments to help homeowners recover and rebuild after natural disasters.